Stuwert/address_search/README.md

 ## Setup

-This presumes you've already installed postgres on your local machine and have access to that environment and also have the latest version of node and npm
+This presumes you've already installed postgres on your local machine and have access to that environment and also have the latest versions of node and npm

 1. Create a new postgres database (version 13) named `address_app`.